PES 989J... "The Pest" ....Knockhill prep

 Also thinking of where the oil cooler will go.
 Possibly on the opposite to where a Sport would have it I'm thinking.

-Brackets will need to be made..
-Cheers
+Brackets will need to be made.. :roll:

 Col